On p-elliptic divergence form operators and holomorphic semigroups: Introduction and main results

 We adopt the notion of bounded holomorphic semigroups from \cite{Engel-Nagel}.
 Uniform boundedness is required on every sector of angle $\psi < \pi/2-\omega$ but with possibly $\psi$-dependent bound.
 The extrapolation to a $C_0$-semigroup in Theorem~\ref{thm: main1} was known previously only under the structural assumption that $\Im A$ is symmetric~\cite[Thm.~1.4]{ELSV}.
 See also \cite{ELSV, Ouhabaz, Ouhabaz-Gaussian, Mourou-Selmi} for earlier contributions.
 We remark that Theorem~\ref{thm: main1} applies in particular to $q = p$ and $q=p'$.

 The proof will be given at the end of Section~\ref{Sec: Extension of the interval}.
-It follows by a two-step procedure: If we can extrapolate the semigroup to $\L^p(O)$, then we can use ultracontractivity to extrapolate further to the range of $q$'s in Theorem~\ref{thm: main1}.
-An essential tool in this approach are $\L^2$ off-diagonal bounds for $T$ that we reproduce in Section~\ref{Sec: Form domain} for convenience.
+It follows a two-step procedure: If we can extrapolate the semigroup to $\L^p(O)$, then we can use ultracontractivity to extrapolate further to the range of $q$'s in Theorem~\ref{thm: main1}.
+An essential tool in this approach are $\L^2$ off-diagonal bounds for $T$ that we reproduce in Section~\ref{Subsec: OD} for convenience.
 The required extrapolation to $\L^p(O)$ in turn relies on some of the fundamental algebraic calculations in \cite{Mazya-Cialdea}.
-In fact, we obtain in Section~\ref{Sec: Dissipativity} as our second main result the following
+In fact, we obtain as our second main result in Section~\ref{Sec: Dissipativity}, and without any further assumptions on $V$ besides its mere definition at the start of Section~\ref{Sec: Form domain}, the following